TarikEl/DoseCalcs/docs/source/Commands.rst

     /PhysicsData/generateCrossSectionFor [Particle Name] [Energy Unit] [Energy1] [Energy2] [Energy3] ...

 ex : /PhysicsData/generateCrossSectionFor gamma MeV 0.01 0.015 0.02 0.03 0.05 0.1 0.2 0.5 1

+Using this command, for each created material in the geometry, a table of macroscopic cross-sections will be created.
+It contains columns of all processes to be simulated for particle name and for all set energies, and written to the CrossSectionData file.

 To Set Run and Score Parameters
 -------------------------------